CRM strategy: how to create one in 2021

-This step also involves checking whether you have all the resources required to implement a CRM system, such as the staff available for testing the CRM, and a dedicated training budget.
+This step also involves checking whether you have all the resources required to implement a CRM system, such as available team members for testing the CRM, and a dedicated training budget.

 2. Outline your sales process

-Next, you map your customer journey, identify the different pipeline stages your prospects pass through, and find out who is responsible for what on your sales and marketing team.
+Next, you map your customer journey, identify the different pipeline stages your prospects pass through, and find out who is responsible for what on your sales and marketing teams.

 Here’s a sales pipeline template to help you visualize your current business process from the first customer interaction all the way to customer acquisition.

 This template enables you to zoom out and get a bird’s eye view of your existing sales process so you can understand exactly how a CRM application would help you optimize sales funnels.